exercism/v3/languages/swift/exercises/concept/strings-and-characters/.docs/introduction.md

 let badChar: Character = "Too many characters"
 // Error: Cannot convert value of type 'String' to specified type 'Character'
 ```

-Like other constructs in Swift, characters and strings are immutable if defined using `let` and mutable if defined using `var`.
-So in the above examples, `hello` and `sausage` are immutable strings while `fam` and `empty`, AND `aChar` are mutable.

 ### Building strings from smaller parts